Mark Diesendorf

 Mark Diesendorf is an Australian academic and environmentalist, known for his work in sustainable development and renewable energy.
-He currently researches at the University of New South Wales (UNSW Sydney), Australia.
+He currently researches at the University of New South Wales.
 He was formerly professor of environmental science and founding director of the Institute for Sustainable Futures at the University of Technology, Sydney and before that a principal research scientist with CSIRO, where he was involved in early research on integrating wind power into electricity grids.
 His most recent books are The Path to a Sustainable Civilisation (2023) and Sustainable Energy Solutions for Climate Change (2014).